python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/docker.md

 toc: 2
 ---

-Both our [Site](../site/) and [Bot](../bot/) projects use Docker and Docker-Compose during development in order to provide an easy to setup and consistent development environment.
+Both our [Site](../site/) and [Bot](../bot/) projects use Docker and Docker Compose during development in order to provide an easy to setup and consistent development environment.

 Consider reading some of the following topics if you're interested in learning more about Docker itself: